 The other is more complicated but is definitely going to impress guests, and offer a possible new favorite dip !

-Cook scallops with the roe on
+How to cook scallops with the roe on

 The simplest way to use scallop roe is to simply not cut them off during preparation.